 As well as FM and DAB radio, there's a 3.5mm input for connecting other music sources, and a headphone socket if you need to listen in silence.
 Ideal for a bedroom or kitchen, there's a clock, sleep timer and kitchen timer.

 It's not a portable radio out of the box, but you can buy an optional Pure battery pack if you want that functionality.
 Available for well under £100, it's a real bargain.

 It’s been more than 60 years since Harry Roberts took a look at his wife’s handbag and decided to design a radio in its image, and it's an aesthetic that's still going strong today.

 Integrated music streaming apps sets it apart but it still has FM, DAB, internet radio and Bluetooth, too.
 There's a full colour screen, a 3.5mm headphone output and aux line in, USB input and buttons for presets, playback and alarm.
 It can even be voice-controlled when partnered with an Amazon Alexa device.
 Add six AA batteries and it's a portable radio, too.

-The combination of connectivity, trendy design and fine build quality feels good value for money, but it’s Roberts’ sonic presentation that makes the Revival iStream 3 an obvious choice for this budget, thanks to a warm, welcoming sonic character that's great with music and speech.
+The combination of connectivity, classic design and fine build quality feels good value for money.
+It’s Roberts’ sonic presentation that makes the Revival iStream 3 an obvious choice at this level though, thanks to a warm, welcoming sonic character that's great with music and speech.